dattasid/dattasid.github.io/blog/UnderstandingLLMReasoning.md

 Proving anything using first order logic was so cumbersome, and involved so many steps, we were glad that we were using a different paradigm in real life: "human order logic."

 Most real life reasoning involves a large amount of "step jumps",

+AIs main job is to provide good step jumps to reason with.

+Currently AI is also used to reason in places where we dont want to input all the correct steps to a automatic prover. (ir Wold model)

+It is currently difficult to deduce what intuitive rules has a LLM learned.